sarthakmittal92/snake-game/README.md

 In case of any installation issues, visit [here](https://github.com/wncc/TSS-2021/tree/main/Python%20%26%20its%20Applications/Week-3#setting-up-pygame)

 ## Instructions
-From within the **refactoredSnake** folder, execute the following command on Terminal:
+From within the project folder, execute the following command on Terminal:
 ```
 python3 main.py
 ```